Skip to contents

 The baseline risk is 2.7 per 10000 children months and it is reduced to less than half during holiday months.
 After the intervention the risk of being killed or seriously injured of a child in Linz is reduced to 70% of the baseline risk.

-We next fit an alternative model with intercept, intervention effect, and seasonal dummy variables for all months except December.
+Next, we fit the alternative model with intercept, intervention effect, and seasonal dummy variables for all months except for December.
 Hence the intercept models the risk in December before the intervention.

 seas <- rbind(diag(1, 11), rep(0, 11))